umutphp/laravel-model-recommendation/README.md

 `getRecommendationConfig()`: It should returns a multi dimensional array as follows with correct values.
 The definition of values in inner arrays are;

 * **recommendation_algorithm**: The choice of method for generating recommendations.
-The choices are `db_relation` and `similiarty` for now.
+The choices are `db_relation` and `similarity` for now.
 Some of the other keys are mandatory according to the choice.
 * **recommendation_data_table**: The name of the data table which is mandatory when `db_relation` algorithm is choosen.
 * **recommendation_data_table_filter**: The array of the filter values to be used in the query for fetching data from data table which is optional and can be used when `db_relation` algorithm is choosen.
 The array will contain fields and values as key-value pairs.
 * **recommendation_data_field**: The name of the data field which is mandatory when `db_relation` algorithm is choosen.